Indiana’s New Career Pathway

 • Josh Garrison, Senior Associate Commissioner and Chief of Staff, Indiana Commission for Higher Education

-• Taylor Hughes, Vice President, Policy & Strategy, Indy Chamber
+• Taylor Hughes, Chief Strategy Officer & Chief of Staff, Indy Chamber

 • Danny Kelley, Policy Director, Indiana House Republicans